How To Start Running

 I was slower than I wanted it to be, but it was about an hour and seven or an hour and eight minutes.
 But I didn’t stop to walk at any point.

 So that was a success and I thought, “This is great.
-It’s keeping me motivated.
-It’s keeping me on track.
-It’s keeping my fitness in line with a certain goal.”
+It’s keeping me motivated, on track, and setting me up to meet a certain goal.”

 So then I signed up for another 10K, this was actually all on-road and that was in May, the following year.
 The first 10K was in September, so I had a good 7-8 months to train.